VICLER/StepMot/README.md

 # Arduino library for Stepper Motors
-For all stepper motor drivers with STEP/DIR interface
+For all StepStick motor drivers

 ### Features
 this library: